-Reviews and recommendations before Planning Board Meeting. С. County support staff review and make recommendations to the First Plat.
+d.
+Reviews and recommendations before Planning Board Meeting.
+County support staff review and make recommendations to the First Plat.
 These recommendations are collectively reviewed at an inter-departmental meeting (the Technical Review Committee) for conflicts.
-Any conflicts between recommendations are resolved at this meeting, and the recommendations go to the appropriate bodies (ERB, CAC, and Schools).
+Any conflicts between recommendations are resolved at this meeting, and the recommendations go to the appropriate bodies (Environmental Review Board, Appearance Commission, and Chatham County School System).
 The staff recommendations along with the other bodies' recommendations are presented at the Planning Board meeting.
-Applicable County officials and groups to review the plans include (but are not limited to): Environmental Health-Erosion Control and Septic; Public Works; Fire Marshal, Parks & Recreation, Sheriff; EMS; Historical Society; Wildlife Resources Commission; Natural Heritage Program; State Division of Cultural Resources State Archeology, Chatham County Appearance Committee.
+Applicable County officials and groups to review the plans include: Environmental Health, Erosion Control; Public Works; Fire Marshal, Parks & Recreation, Sheriff; EMS; Historical Society; Wildlife Resources Commission; Natural Heritage Program; NC Office of State Archaeology.
+The applicant, Board of Commissioners or Planning Department may request review of the proposed subdivision by the Green Building Task Force and Chatham Appearance Commission.